 Prevention of Mother-to-Child Transmission Toolkit

-An estimated 2.1 million children worldwide (under 15 years of age) are infected with HIV, with 430,000 children becoming newly infected each year.
+An estimated 1.8 million children under 15 years of age worldwide are living with HIV.
 Ninety percent of these children become infected with HIV by mother-to-child transmission (MTCT).
 Without intervention, the risk of MTCT among infants born to women who are HIV positive ranges from 15% to 45%.
-Without effective treatment, one third of infected infants will die before their first birthday, and half will die before two years of age.
+Effective interventions can bring this rate to below 5%.

 Despite tremendous achievements over the past decade in the reduction of maternal to child transmission of HIV, persistent unmet need exists for preventing MTCT.
 In low- and middle-income countries especially, too few women are receiving HIV prevention and treatment services to protect themselves or their children.
-The global community has committed itself to accelerate progress and scale up prevention of MTCT efforts with the goal of eliminating new pediatric HIV infections by 2015 and improving maternal, newborn, and child survival and health in the context of HIV.
+The global community has committed itself to accelerate progress and scale up prevention of MTCT efforts with the goal of improving maternal, newborn, and child survival and health in the context of HIV.

 The global strategic response for preventing MTCT involves a four-pronged strategy: